bowser-js/bowser/README.md

 ## Browser props detection

 Often we need to pick users' browser properties such as the name, the version, the rendering engine and so on.
-Here is an example how to make it with Bowser:
+Here is an example how to do it with Bowser:

 ```javascript
 const browser = bowser.getParser(window.navigator.userAgent);